 Luckily, most people see their pain and symptoms decrease within 48 hours after waking up with that pain.
 However, some still experience persistent or chronic shoulder pain.
 Unfortunately in these cases, it is unlikely that the sleeping position was the singular cause of the pain.
-We recommend that you consult with an experienced pain management specialist in Plano to discover the source of your discomfort.
+We recommend that you consult with a specialist at our pain management clinic Dallas TX location to discover the source of your discomfort.

 How to Prevent Shoulder Pain from Side Sleeping?